Adobe-DevX/aldi-store-xcom/blocks/commerce-categories-list/README.md

 ### `parent-category-id` (string, optional)
 - ID of the parent category to fetch subcategories from
-- Leave empty to fetch root categories
+- Leave empty to fetch categories from the default root category (ID: "2")
-- Default: empty (fetches root categories)
+- Default: empty (fetches from root category "2")

 ### `max-categories` (number, optional)
 - Maximum number of categories to display